Daniel Asturias (1946 - 2020) - Obituary

 Dan is survived by his siblings, Toni Talbott, Kelly Givens, Terri Wilson, Mary Asturias, and Mike Asturias, his children, Maria Asturias and Thomas Asturias, his daughter-in-law Laura Asturias and his grandchildren, Alexander Thomas Asturias and Addison Jo Sperry.

 The family held a small gathering in July 2020, and plans to hold a larger celebration of Dan's life and an auction of his artwork for charity in Spring/Summer 2021, when we can more safely gather.
-In the meantime, in Dan and Phyllis's memory, the family asks that you vote like our democracy depends on it.
-View the online memorial for Daniel Hector Asturias
+In the meantime, in Dan and Phyllis's memory, the family asks that you vote like our democracy depends on it. www.cvobituaries.com